drbap/dashboard-navigator-for-obsidian/README.md

 - **Recently opened files**: Quickly access your recently opened files.
 To see a file in the list, simply close its tab or open another file.

+- **Bookmarks**: Easily access your top bookmarked files.
+The number you set here is independent of other dashboard sections.
+The order of these bookmarks will match the order you've set in your bookmarks sidebar.

 ![Dashboard navigator for Obsidian - search](images/dn_navigator_01.png)

 - **Advanced file search**: Find your files quickly with powerful **search** and **sort** functionalities.
 More information below.